julesjazz/grapefruitlab/content/print/pity-fear.md

 **Josie *[sings]*:**
 ```
-Was it a liar who said
-“The truth will set you free”
-Lil Saint John the Beloved
-Sure the fuck never met me
-Why should I give any weight to his decrees?

-So here comes the truth in a nutshell
+Here comes the truth, here comes the truth in a nutshell
 “Of truth, we all know nothing, because truth is in a well”
 ```